-Credential Evaluation of Foreign Degree.
-If otherwise eligible, CSSP funds must be made available to assist individuals licensed in other states or foreign countries in evaluating whether their current license, certificate, degree or similar occupational credential will be recognized in Maine.
+Credential Evaluation of Foreign Degree

+If otherwise eligible, CSSP funds will be made available to assist individuals licensed in other states or foreign countries in evaluating whether their current license, certificate, degree or similar occupational credential will be recognized in Maine.
 If it is determined that the degree is not marketable in Maine, the individual will be eligible to receive CSSP training and support service assistance for a high-wage in-demand (HWID) occupation in accordance with this Chapter.
 If the credential evaluation determines that the current degree or credential is marketable, but the individual has not been successful in obtaining employment in the credentialed occupation, they will be given the opportunity to work with a CareerCenter Consultant who will provide one-on-one job search assistance to assist them in finding employment in that occupation.
 If this assisted job search does not result in employment related to the individual's credentialed occupation, or it is determined that additional education, training or licensing is required for their credential to be recognized, CSSP services must be made available to the individual to obtain the additional education, training or licensing necessary to obtain employment in that occupation in Maine.

 SECTION 5: NO SUPPLANTATION; MAXIMIZING USE OF OTHER RESOURCES

-No supplantation.
+No supplantation

 Competitive Skills Scholarship Funds (CSSF) and other sources of funding available to assist people pursuing post-secondary education shall be leveraged/combined whenever possible to maximize available dollars.

 TAA and TRA.
 Individuals eligible for Trade Adjustment Assistance (TAA) must exhaust all other resources needed to participate successfully in their training program.
 Ifa participant receiving TAA needs a support service that is not available under TAA in order to participate successfully in their training program, eligibility for that support service under CSSP may be determined.
 Persons eligible for a TRA allowance are not eligible for the CSSP training stipend under section 6.11 of this rule.
 The CSSP case manager will determine whether applicants to CSSP may be eligible for TAA or a TRA allowance.